julmajustus/dwl-deep-dive/README.md

 - **"I want to pile my windows and manage them by mouse!"**
   A little-known secret among window manager users is that most window managers offer a "floating" layout, where you can control window placement just as you would in a traditional desktop environment.

-- **"I want to play games on my system."**
+- **"I don't want to play my games on tiled windows."**
-  Many programs can request a preferred window state—usually floating—so you can run applications that rely on floating windows without any issues.
+  Many programs can request a preferred window state—usually floating or fullscreen, so you can run your applications without any issues.

 ---

-**What Does "I'm Using a Window Manager" Mean?**
+### What Does "I'm Using a Window Manager" Mean?

 When someone says, "I'm using a window manager," they typically mean that they are not running a full desktop environment (like GNOME, KDE, or XFCE) but rather a minimal system that provides only the basic window management functions.
 This approach implies that: